malikatgithub/blood-Bank-System-Back-End-Functions/README.md

 ## Documentation

 Thank you for your time and consideration!
-The document guide can be found in the [PRIVILEGE SMS documentation](https://privilege.sd/software_show/School%20Management%20System%20(SMS)).
+The document guide can be found in the [PRIVILEGE documentation](https://privilege.sd/software_show/School%20Management%20System%20(SMS)).